Daniel-Diaz/hatex-guide/README.md

 # Contributing to the guide

+There are several things to keep in mind to contribute to the guide.

 ## Sections

 Each section of the guide is written in a different file.
 Every section is stored in the `src`